carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 ~~~
 {: .output}

 The single sentence has been broken down into a set of tokens.
-Tokens for spacy are objects with a variety of attributes.
+Tokens in spacy are python objects with a variety of attributes.
-The documentation for these can be found at https://spacy.io/api/token
+The documentation for these attributes can be found at https://spacy.io/api/token

 ### Lemmas (Stemming and Lemmatization)
 Think about similar words, such as running, ran, and runs.
 All of these words have a similar root, but a computer does not know this.
-Withour preprocessing, these words would be considered dissimilar.
+Without preprocessing, these words would be considered dissimilar.
 Stemming and Lemmatization are used to group together words that are similar or forms of the same word.
 **Stemming** is removing the conjugation and pluralized endings for words.
 For example; words like “digitization”, and “digitizing” might chopped down to "digitiz."
 **Lemmatization** is the more sophisticated of the two, and looks for the linguistic base of a word.